Hurura

-Hurura is a river of the Nile basin.
+The Hurura is a river of the Nile basin.
 Rising in the mountains of Dogu’a Tembien in northern Ethiopia, it flows southwestward to empty in Giba and finally in Tekezé River.

 Characteristics

 It is a confined ephemeral river, locally meandering in its narrow alluvial plain, with an average slope gradient of 33 metres per kilometre.
-With its tributaries, the river has cut a deep gorge.
+With its tributaries, the Hurura has cut a deep gorge.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.